leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ###Single-part object upload
 A simple way to upload object via the single-part method from your file system which is recommended to use for object less than 100MB in size.
-For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#putObject(java.lang.String, java.lang.String, java.io.File)).
+For more detail information, you can refer [this page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#putObject(java.lang.String, java.lang.String, java.io.File)).

 ```java
     // File Upload to LeoFS using single part upload method